 Millennials embody and drive so much of these changes and the demand for reforms.
-They are at the heart of the counter-counter revolution that will settle the fight over America’s future.
+President Trump has produced a tsunami among women.
+They are at the heart of the counter-counter revolution that will insist on a more activist government and change.

 The speech includes a big dose of history, surprising data on American thinking and comparisons with other countries -- underscoring America's uniqueness.

-THE POLLSTER FOR BILL CLINTON, NELSON MANDELA AND TONY BLAIR TELLS INTIMATE STORIES ABOUT LEADERSHIP
+THE POLLSTER FOR BILL CLINTON, NELSON MANDELA, TONY BLAIR and other current leaders TELLS INTIMATE STORIES ABOUT LEADERSHIP

 I was pollster for five historic national leaders and some now who will get your attention.